base-link/base/hint.md

 ### `load`

-This is for importing other modules ("cards") into the current card.
+This is for importing other modules ("cards") into the current mesh.

 ### `tree`